Title: Marriage and Family Therapist

-Carl Johnson, Marriage and Family Therapist at The Family Workshop, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in child and adolescent families.
+Carl Johnson, Marriage and Family Therapist at the Family Workshop in Atlanta, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in marriage and family therapy.

-While at Northwestern University, Mr. Johnson started out as a pre-med student until he realized he was not very good at basic courses like organic chemistry.
-He then began to experiment with different basic medically related courses and stumbled into a social psychology course from a nationally known faculty member, Donald C. Campbell.
+While at Northwestern University, Mr. Johnson started out as a pre-med student but soon realized he did not enjoy and did not do well in foundational pre-med courses like organic chemistry.
+He then began to experiment with different courses of study and stumbled into a social psychology course taught by a nationally known faculty member, Donald T. Campbell.
 Mr. Johnson was inspired by the course.
-He eventually ended up doing his undergraduate research under Professor Campbell and realized how much he enjoyed psychology.
-During this time, he also received a part-time job as an orderly at a psychiatric ward.
-While in a graduate school PhD program at Georgia State University, Mr. Johnson did a practicum placement at the Bridge Family Center working with runaways at the height of the hippie era.
-He helped work on reuniting families by resolving the issues that caused the subjects to run away.
-From that experience, Mr. Johnson knew he wanted to specialize in working with families.
-In 1969, Mr. Johnson graduated from Northwestern University with a BA in psychology and in 1975, he earned an MA in clinical psychology from Georgia State University.
+He eventually did his undergraduate research under Professor Campbell and developed a fascination with the field of psychology.
+While in undergraduate school, he also held a part-time job as an orderly in a psychiatric ward, where he discovered his interest in clinical practice.
+Later, during his graduate degree program in clinical psychology at Georgia State University, Mr. Johnson did a practicum placement at the Bridge Family Center working with runaways at the height of the “hippie” era.
+The Bridge worked on reuniting families by resolving the issues that caused adolescents to run away.
+After that experience, he knew he wanted to specialize in working with families.
+Mr. Johnson graduated from Northwestern University in 1969 with a BA in psychology, and in 1975 earned a MA in clinical psychology from Georgia State University.

-As a testament to Mr. Johnson’s successful career, he has received a Divisional Contribution Award in 1993 and an Outstanding Contribution to Marriage and Family Therapy Award in 2001 from the American Association for Marriage and Family Therapy.
+As a testament to Mr. Johnson’s achievements, he received a Divisional Contribution Award in 1993 and an Outstanding Contribution to Marriage and Family Therapy Award in 2001 from the American Association for Marriage and Family Therapy.
 He is also the recipient of a Lifetime Achievement/Distinguished Service Award in 1996 and multiple Outstanding Contribution Awards from the Georgia Association for Marriage and Family Therapy.
-Mr. Johnson has also been inducted as a fellow of the American Association for Marriage and Family Therapy, the Association of Marital and Family Therapy Regulatory Boards and the Georgia Association for Marriage and Family Therapy.
 He is included in multiple editions of Who’s Who in America, Who’s Who in Medicine and Healthcare, Who’s Who in the South and Southwest, and Who’s Who in the World.

 Contact Mr. Johnson: